helix-editor/helix/book/src/remapping.md

 Keys can be disabled by binding them to the `no_op` command.

-To remove all default bindings, `unbind-default-keys = true` can be added to the top level configuration.
+To remove all default bindings, `unbind_default_keys = true` can be added to the top level configuration.

 ```toml
 unbind_default_keys = true